-A Republican president is usually not great for liberal policies, but it seems that President Donald Trump’s relationship with liberals got hot and personal from the get-go.
-He has spited them in many ways, and they’ve gone after him with everything they have.
-However, the stormy election has exposed liberals to a part of America that many were surprisingly unaware of.
-Given that they can now confront these issues, has Trump perhaps helped liberals?
+A Republican president is usually not great for liberal policies, but it seems that President Donald Trump’s relationship with liberals started off hot and personal from the get-go.
+He has spited them in many ways, and they’ve gone after him with everything they have, including, most recently, the impeachment trial.
+However, it’s possible that the stormy 2016 election and the years since – with and without the legal controversies – have exposed liberals to a part of America that many may have been disconnected from.
+What’s more, they now seem to be united against Trump.
+As such, has Trump perhaps helped liberals?

 Here are three reasons why Trump may actually be good for liberals, and three long-term reasons why not.